api3dao/oev-docs/docs/oev-searchers/glossary.md

 is an extension of the [Api3ServerV1 contract](#api3serverv1-contract).
 It is used by [searchers](#searcher) for [OEV feed](#oev-feed) updates.

+### Auction

+Auction on the context of OEV auctions, is an order flow auction (OFA) giving exclusive priority for updating data feeds for particular dApp to capture OEV.

 ### Auctioneer

 Short term for [OEV Auctioneer](#oev-auctioneer).

+### Award details

+The award details provide the auction winner the exclusive priority to update the price feeds for a particular dApp.
+The award details format is enforced by [Auctioneer](#auctioneer).

 ### Award phase